 Is your GPA too low?
 Here’s the secret to getting accepted:

-One of the most dreaded aspects of medical school admissions is CASPer.
+One of the most dreaded aspects of medical school admissions is the CASPer test.
 It is difficult for many, many reasons, but here's what our student Christopher has struggled with when it comes to CASPer:

 "I've been stuck at the bottom for the CASPer test due to my slow typing speed for years now.
 It is so frustrating" - Christopher, BeMo student

-Unfortunately, plenty of US medical schools employ Altus Suite as part of their admissions process, as do Canadian schools such as McMaster and Dalhousie.
-The Altus Suite includes the CASPer, a situational judgment test used by medical schools as an applicant screening and evaluation tool.
-Many schools in the US also require students to complete Duet in addition to the CASPer test, so its best to familiarize yourself with all parts of the Altus Suite and check which schools require one or all three.
+Unfortunately, plenty of US medical schools employ Acuity Insights as part of their admissions process.
+The Acuity Insights includes the CASPer, a situational judgment test used by medical schools as an applicant screening and evaluation tool.
+Many schools in the US also require students to complete Duet assessment, too.

-Aside from having an undergraduate degree, most programs have other requirements.
 One of the most common US medical school requirements is shadowing a physician.
 This experience is a great way to help you determine if the medical field is right for you.
-It's also an excellent opportunity to gain clinical experience to talk about in your applications and interviews if you’re invited.

-Typically, for Canadians to shadow a physician, they need to cast a wide net and start looking early.
+Typically, for Canadians to gain any shadowing experience, they need to cast a wide net and start looking early.
 So, ask friends, family, doctors you have worked or volunteered for, or even your own family doctor.
 Start looking early so you can fulfill the shadowing requirement.
-If you are applying to DO programs, shadow a DO specifically.
-There are not so many DO-trained physicians in Canada, so to go down this route, you need to plan well in advance so you can conduct a search and find the closest DO physician, and be prepared to travel to shadow them.
-For this reason, a concentrated shadowing block, for example, 2 weeks, will be easier than weekly set hours for shadowing.
+If you are applying to DO programs, try to shadow a DO specifically.
+There are not many DO-trained physicians in Canada, so to go down this route, you need to plan well in advance so you can conduct a search and find the closest DO physician.

 #6 Research

 How important is research for medical school?
 At US schools, it is highly recommended for admissions, and at Ivy League medical schools it is often a requirement.
 In fact, some schools may not consider you a competitive applicant if you do not have research experience.
-Here's how our MD admissions expert Dr. Monica Taneja used school's research requirements to find schools where she can apply:
+Our MD admissions expert Dr. Puja Laroia, cited research as one of the key factors in choosing where to apply:

 #7 References